Portland Veterans Stand Down

 162 veterans accessed health & wellness services and medical care

 60 veterans connected with Transition Projects for the first time

 62 female veterans explored services in the new Women’s Lounge

 A special thank you to our Stand Down Steering Committee, our event sponsors, and our dedicated Veterans Services team members for their incredible support!

-This year's event will serve the 400 participants already engaged with our Veterans Services team.
+This year's event will serve 500 veterans based in the Portland metro area.
 If you're already working with us, please contact your Case Manager to ensure that you're registered to participate.
 If you're a Veteran seeking support, please visit the link below to get connected to support.